aldipiroli/Function_Parser/README.md

 # Language-Processing

 ## Function Parser
-A program that parses, defines and calls a function.
+A program that parses, defines and calls a function that can do sums and multiplications.

 ### Example:
 ```